 If you really can’t afford to pay your medical bills, don’t assume debt consolidation is your only option.
 If you can find a way to pay your medical debt without damaging your credit, paying more in interest or putting additional strain on your finances, it should be considered.

-But if you can’t find a path to medical debt relief and you have other types of debt pressing you, medical debt consolidation could be the best approach.
+If you can’t find a path to medical debt relief and you have other types of debt pressing you, medical debt consolidation could be the best approach.

-How to consolidate medical debt
+How do you consolidate medical debt?

 Personal debt consolidation loan

 You can find debt consolidation loans regardless of your credit score; however, you’ll need a good to excellent credit score to qualify for favorable rates.

 Once approved, you can use the money as desired.
 Pay off one large medical bill along with your credit card debt or focus solely on multiple medical bills.
 Look for a low interest rate and the ability to pay back the loan sooner without penalties.

 One of the perks of a personal loan is that you can use it for nearly any purpose, including home renovations.
 If you need to make a medical modification to your home such as adding stairlifts or bathroom/shower modifications, a personal loan could help you do so.

 Consolidating medical debt by credit card can be risky, but it’s possible to avoid having to pay interest.

 First, apply for a credit card with an introductory offer of 0 percent APR on new purchases.
 You might be able to find a credit card that offers 0 percent interest for up to 21 months.
 These credit cards typically require good to excellent credit, so you likely won’t be approved if your credit isn’t in solid shape.

 Use the 0 percent balance transfer credit card to pay off one medical bill or multiple bills.
 Then, work on paying off the credit card as quickly as possible, and certainly by the time the introductory period ends and interest rate increases are scheduled to kick in.
 If you can’t guarantee you can pay off the card in time, consider other consolidation options.